top of page

 The commission structure earned by an MFD can be determined in two ways:

-The trail commission also depends on the Net Asset Value (NAV) of the Mutual Funds units on a particular date.
+The trial commission also depends on the Net Asset Value (NAV) of the Mutual Funds units on a particular date.
 The formula for calculating trail commission is as follows:

 Let's understand trail commission with an example:

 If the NAV of that particular scheme has increased to Rs.
-15 in the next month, then the commission earned from the second instalment by the MFD will be calculated on the revised NAV.
-That is, the commission by the MFD from this transaction will be (10,000 units Rs.15)1.5% (no.of days in the month) divided by 365. (on a pro-rata basis)
+15 in the next month, then the Commission earned from the second instalment by the MFD will be calculated on the revised NAV.
+That is, the Commission for the MFD from this transaction will be (10,000 units Rs.15)1.5% (no.of days in the month) divided by 365. (on a pro-rata basis)

 An additional note to remember is that while some AMCs have slightly different commission structures between lumpsum and SIP, most AMCs follow similar calculation methods.

-The only difference between these two investment methods is that the average annual AUM will increase in one shot in case of a lumpsum investment, while in an SIP, the AUM increases in a smaller portion on a month-on-month basis.
+The only difference between these two investment methods is that the average annual AUM will increase in one shot in the case of a lumpsum investment, while in a SIP, it increases in a smaller portion on a month-on-month basis.

 In other words, the AUM of a Mutual Fund distributor is dynamic and affected by two factors: